-In response to this finding, South Shore Meats recalled over 1000 pounds of beef.
+In response to this finding, South Shore Meats recalled over 1000 pounds of beef in October of 2009.

 “The E. coli poisoning cases in this outbreak involve the liability of Camp Bournedale, South Shore Meat Company and possibly others, including the slaughtering house,” stated Attorney Fred Pritzker.
 “In every case, E. coli poisoning is the result of poor sanitation.
 In the case of ground beef, there is also an issue of undercooking the food.
 Many adults failed the children who were sickened.”